Why would one build a railway in the middle of a motorway? It's cheaper!

 National speed limit on cars is 70mph.

-We want speed, so trains can do 100mph.
+We want speed, so trains can do 100mph and even exceed 125mph.
 We have plenty of those.
 Cutting costs to light-rail sacrifices speed, necessary for long distances between stops - unlike short stops between DLR or Tramlink.

 Referencing the Joondalup Line again, trains have a maximum speed of 80mph where freeways tend to be 68mph or less.